Tommo565/mango-env/README.md

 2. Run the downloaded .exe file.
 3. For the first **Installation Options** pop up, check all the boxes.
 4. Install the to default JetBrains folder.
 Note that you'll need to restart your computer after the installation has completed.
+5. Once you've installed it, there are a good set of [tutorials available from the JetBrains wbsite](https://www.jetbrains.com/idea/documentation/) to help you figure out how to use it and set it up.
+It can be a bit of a culture shock if coming from more simple text editors and Jupyter / RStudio but it does make a lot of things easier once you get the hang of it.
+6. You can also install plugins for IntelliJ - these are handy ways to extend the functionality, help perform certain tasks or just make the interface look nicer!
+You can access the Plugins settings to browse / install / remove plugins by selecting File > Settings > Plugins or Ctrl + Alt + S to bring up the settings menu and then selecting plugins.
+Some plugins you might want to consider are as follows:

+* [Python Community Edition](https://plugins.jetbrains.com/plugin/7322-python-community-edition) PLugin to turn IntelliJ into a Python IDE.
+Install this first!
+* [Markdown Navigator](https://plugins.jetbrains.com/plugin/7896-markdown-navigator) Linting + a preview pane for Markdown documents.
+* [GitToolBox](https://plugins.jetbrains.com/plugin/7499-gittoolbox) Some Helper tools for git and version control.
+* [Cloud Code](https://plugins.jetbrains.com/plugin/8079-cloud-code) Tools for managing GCP.
+I expect this to be added to as time goes on.
+* [Material Theme UI](https://plugins.jetbrains.com/plugin/8006-material-theme-ui) Tools and options for changing your UI.

+TODO: I'm still figuring out IntelliJ myself but hope to add to this section of the guide shortly.

 ## Jargon buster

 `sudo`: stands for 'super-user do' and is a way to run administrator commands in Linux.
-Note that you can do a lot of damage with sudo if you're not careful, so it's best to check thigns out before running any form of linux sudo command, especially if you're logged in with `sudo -s`
+Note that you can do a lot of damage with sudo if you're not careful, so it's best to check things out before running any form of linux sudo command, especially if you're logged in with `sudo -s`

 `apt`: stands for 'Advanced Packaging Tool' which basically means that it's the package manager for Ubuntu, similar to how `pip` is the package manager for Python.